 The court decided that whenever an aggravated vehicular assault occurs and an OVI offense is the causing factor, the trial court may decide to sentence consecutively or concurrently for the two convictions.

 If you have been arrested for OVI and aggravated vehicular assault, you must act fast.
-Contact our Columbus OVI and criminal defense attorneys at The Koffel Law Firm today.
+Contact our Columbus OVI and criminal defense attorneys at Koffel Brininger Nesbitt today.
 We have the experience, skill, and passion to represent clients in some of the most complex criminal cases.
 Learn how we may be able to help you.